 Based on the analysis of travel demand in the region to 2045, needs have been identified for transportation improvements and associated operations, maintenance, and rehabilitation.
 These needs require funding above and beyond assumed revenues included in the 2045 MTP/SCS.
-The total known unconstrained need for the Monterey Bay Area is more than \$8.6 billion.
+The total known unconstrained need for the Monterey Bay Area is more than \$25 billion.
+These projects and programs are not included in the 2045 MTP/SCS because funding has not been identified.
+As funding is identified then these projects may be moved from unconstrained to the constrained list.
+The Unconstrained projects are included in Appendix C.

-A Sustainable Communities Strategy
+Sustainable Communities Strategy